DaenaDreyfuss/S4Fiori/Docs/S4-Fiori-extension-tutorial.md

 ```

 ## Deploy Application to Cloud Foundry
-Make sure you are logged in to a CF org/space:
+Make sure you are logged into a CF org/space:
  ```
 cf login -a <api-endpoint> -o <org> -s <space>
 cd mta_archives